simple-login/website/content/job/web-developer.md

 ---
-title: "Web Developer"
+title: "SimpleLogin Web Developer"
-pageTitle: "Web Developer"
+pageTitle: "SimpleLogin Web Developer"
 url: "/job/web-developer/"
 canonicalUrl: "https://simplelogin.io/job/web-developer/"
 description: "We are looking for a web developer to help deliver more features :)"